-We have audited in accordance with generally accepted auditing standards, the Combined Financial Statements of Amkor Technology, Inc. and AK Industries, Inc. and subsidiaries (See Note 1 to the Combined Financial Statements) included in this registration statement and have issued our report thereon dated February 3, 1998 (except with respect to the sale of the investment in Anam Industrial Co., Ltd. common stock discussed in Note 6 to the Combined Financial Statements as to which the date is February 16, 1998, the Reorganization as to which the date is April 29, 1998 and the Initial Public Offering as to which the date is May 8, 1998).
+We have audited in accordance with generally accepted auditing standards, the Consolidated Financial Statements of Amkor Technology, Inc. and its subsidiaries (See Note 1 to the Consolidated Financial Statements) included in this registration statement and have issued our report thereon dated February 3, 1998 (except with respect to the sale of the investment in Anam Semiconductor, Inc. common stock discussed in Note 6, as to which the date is February 16, 1998, the Reorganization discussed in Note 1, as to which the date is April 29, 1998, and the Initial Public Offering discussed in Note 2, as to which the date is May 8, 1998).
 Our audit was made for the purpose of forming an opinion on the basic financial statements taken as a whole.
 The schedule listed in the index above is presented for the purpose of complying with the Securities and Exchange Commissions rules and is not part of the basic financial statements.
 This schedule has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, fairly states in all material respects the financial data required to be set forth therein in relation to the basic financial statements taken as a whole.